 At the end of the first walk busses are waiting to take you up the hill for a beautiful view over the fields with hundreds of yaks and horses.
 From there they can drop you at the start of the second hike or all the way back to the entrance of the Potatso National Park.
 We decided to also walk the second hike which is just over two hours of walking.
 It’s so beautiful you should not miss this second hike!

 Time was flying and so was the temperature.
 It got more and more cold in the afternoon and we were just walking in shorts and a t-shirt.
-The second hike takes you for the most part along the Bita lake which is a UNESCO World Heritage Site (part of the three parallel river sites).
+The second hike takes you for the most part along the shore of Bita lake which is a UNESCO World Heritage Site (part of the Three Parallel River sites inscription).
 Parts go through forest and grasslands.
 These grasslands are full with horses and yaks of local farmers.
 The forests house a big variety of rare animals like pheasants, bulls, leopards and lynxes.
 The nature is so clean, fresh and beautiful in this park.
 Compared to some other polluted parts of China or the cities full of smog it’s a real pleasure to walk here.

 A cold aftermath with delicious yak meat

 After some hours we arrived at the end of the second hike where busses brought us back to the entrance of the Potatso National Park.
-Our guide from Rural China took us to a family owned restaurant where we tried various dishes of yak.
+Our Yunnan guide took us to a family owned restaurant where we tried various dishes of yak.
+One dish I will never forget: 1/3rd of grinded Yak meat and 2/3rd of chili’s.
 He also explained us the basics of mahjong on the mahjong table in the dining room.